ibexa/documentation-developer/docs/content_management/images/images.md

 Content items that are identified as images are rendered in the Rich Text Field by using a dedicated template.

-You can determine content types that will be treated as images and rendered.
+You can determine content types that are treated as images and rendered.
 You do this by overriding the `ibexa.content_view.image_embed_content_types_identifiers` parameter, for example:

 ``` yaml